zammad/zammad-api-client-ruby/README.md

 p "article: #{article.from} - #{article.subject}"
 ```

-create an article with html and inline images for a ticket
+Create an article with html and inline images for a ticket:
 ```ruby
 ticket = client.ticket.find(123)